Royal Waterloo Hospital for Children and Women: History

+By 1903 concerns over bed space remained: an article in the British Medical Journal raised the concern that the Waterloo site left little room for extension.
+In 1903 a foundation stone for a new hospital was laid by Helen Duchess of Albany who had promoted fundraising efforts.
 Between 1903 and 1905, to the designs of Sir Charles Nicholson, the current premises was built at a cost of £45,000 to house an outpatients' department and inpatient accommodation of 90 beds at the corner of Waterloo Bridge Road and Stamford Street near Waterloo station.
-By the year of the hospital's rebuilding in 1903 the concerns over bed space remained: an article in the British Medical Journal raised the concern that the Waterloo site left little room for extension.
 It became the Royal Waterloo Hospital for Children and Women at that time.
+In 1908 the Princess of Wales opened the Duchess of Albany Ward in honour of the Duchess's support.
+The ward was decorated with Doulton picture tiles depicting nursery rhymes and fairy tales; Greene (1987) wrote that after the hospital closed the tiles were re-sited in the St Thomas's Hospital collection.

 The hospital joined the National Health Service in 1948 as part of the nearby St Thomas' Hospital group of hospitals (now Guy's and St Thomas' NHS Foundation Trust).
 The Royal Waterloo Hospital closed on 27 July 1976.
 The building was awarded Grade II listed status by English Heritage on 15 May 1980.
 It was sold the following year, and for the next three decades was the central London campus of Schiller International University.
 In 2011, Schiller International University moved out of the building and sold it to University of Notre Dame of Notre Dame, Indiana, USA where it was renovated and converted into dormitories.